CompGenomeLab/CaSR/README.md

 ## Subfamily Specific Profile HMMs

 To make subfamily specific profile HMMs, firstly from the alignment of the subfamily, default HMM model must be produced with `--pnone` option of hmmer.
 Secondly, identity scores must be calculated with `compute_identity_score.py` code.
 Then, `Test_HMM.R` can be run to produce subfamily specific profile HMMs.

+Fasta files, identity score files are provided in the subfamily_specific_profile_HMMs folder.

+## The CaSR Activation Network

+We used the PDB files of 7 active state (PDB IDs 7SIL[79], 7SIM[79], 7E6T[3], 7M3G[8], 7M3F[8], 7DTT[5], 7DTV[5]) and 5 inactive state structures (7SIN[9], 7E6U[3], 7M3E[8], 7M3J[8], 7DTW[5]) human CaSR structures to represent each atom as a single residue and modified the RRCS algorithm to process these files.
+We applied t-test  to identify significant changes in contact scores with a p-value threshold of 0.01.

+`pdb_residue_to_atom.py` code is used to convert PDB files to represent each atom as a single residue.

+`rrcs_compare_dimer.py` compares residue-residue contact scores between residue pairs upon activation for dimers.
+`rrcs_compare.py` compares contact scores for single protomers

+`RRCS_modified.py` is used for the modified RRCS algorithm.
+The RRCS algorithm compares contact scores between residue pairs upon activation within the dimerization interface.
+The modified RRCS Algorithm processes the manipulated PDB files to detect changes at the atomic level.